statbiophys/NoisET/README.md

 `--AACDR3 'AACDR3'`:  Column label associated to clonal CDR3 amino acid sequence

 #### 4/ Detection thresholds: (More details in Methods section).
-`--pval XXX` : p-value threshold for the expansion/contraction - use 0.05 as default value. \
+`--pval XXX` : p-value threshold for the expansion/contraction - use 0.05 as a default value. \
-`--smedthresh XXX` : log fold change mediane threshold for the expansion/contraction - use 0 as default value.
+`--smedthresh XXX` : log fold change median threshold for the expansion/contraction - use 0 as a default value.

 At the command prompt, type